virtualidentityag/vi-frontend-hub/src/automation.md

 ---
 ## Preparation
-Developer and operations are no longer the exclusive responsibility of DevOps engineers alone.
+Development and operations are no longer the exclusive responsibility of DevOps engineers alone.
 Today, Frontend Developers help to reshape the form and the way process occurs within their projects improving collaboration between Frontends, Backends, and Stakeholders themselves.

 Testing, building, authenticating and deploying software can be done in a more smooth and automatic way by implementing principles of **Continuous Integration and Continuous Delivery** (CI/CD, for short).